 Table of contents:

-- The meaning of the expression "woe to the vanquished"
+The popular expression "woe to the vanquished"

 Video: The popular expression "woe to the vanquished"